VERSION: FEBRUARY 2023

 The provisions of GDPR are not applicable to anonymous surveys and in the case of personal evaluations, the legal basis is the aforementioned legitimate interest pursuant to Art.
 6 para.
 1 sentence 1 lit. f GDPR.
 If you voluntarily state your name and email address at the end of a survey, the legal basis is your consent in accordance with Art.
 6 para.
 1 sentence 1 lit. a GDPR.

 2.3.
 Organization of events

 Contact and ticket purchase

-If you register for the E-Channel Day (ECD) or other events organized by Tradebyte (e.g. Global Game Jam, Franken Game Jam, DevNight), we will process the information and personal details that are shown in the entry fields of the ticket purchase data (such as name and email address) for the provision of your tickets as well as the processing and organization of the ECD or the respective event.
+If you register for the E-Channel Day (ECD) or other events organized by Tradebyte (e.g. Global Game Jam, Franken Game Jam, DevNight), we will process the information and personal details that you provide for the billing and provision of your tickets as well as the management and implementation of the ECD or the respective event.
+For this purpose, we store your data in our customer management system.
+If you have not yet been registered in our customer management system so far, we may contact you after the ECD regarding further cooperation.
+If you do not wish this, you can object to this data processing at any time.

 In addition, with a ticket purchase, you will automatically be included in the so-called “Matchmaking Service” of the ECD platform, which will be activated a few weeks before the ECD and through which you can contact other participants and arrange meetings at the ECD.
 In the “Matchmaking Service”, your contact details (e.g. name, email address, if applicable telephone number, business address, job position) as well as any other data that you can provide will be made visible to other participants.
 The “Matchmaking Service” is a mandatory part of the ECD.

 If you have registered for the ECD or other events organized by Tradebyte (including Global Game Jam, Franken Game Jam, DevNight), we may notify you by email about comparable, future events or offers from us.
 You can object to receiving such emails or unsubscribe anytime for free.
 A link to unsubscribe can be found in every email.
 A message to us is also sufficient.

 Filming and photography at events